Papworth Industries: History

 On 17 December 1935 at the royal premiere at the Leicester Square Theatre, London of René Clair's The Ghost Goes West before Queen Mary, the whole of the proceeds was devoted to the provision of a nurses' home at Papworth.
 A short film by Anthony Asquith, The Story of Papworth, the Village of Hope had its premiere at the same performance.

 During the Second World War, the carpentry section of the Industries switched mainly to the making of aircraft parts.

 The Disabled Persons (Employment) Act of 1944 and the National Health Service Act that came into effect in 1948 helped eliminate the spread of TB and other diseases by removing economic pressure.

-After a visit in 1947, the British Medical Association reported that Papworth then had hospital and sanatorium accommodation for 350 men and women TB patients and that the Industries, manned and managed by ex-patients, turned over £340,0000 per annum, with some 410 people employed daily.
+After a visit in 1947, the British Medical Association reported that Papworth then had hospital and sanatorium accommodation for 350 men and women TB patients and that the Industries, staffed and managed by ex-patients, turned over £340,0000 per annum, with some 410 people employed daily.

 On 5 July 1948, the hospitals and surgical units at Papworth were brought under state control as part of the newly founded National Health Service.

 As tuberculosis retreated, Papworth looked to help those disabled by other diseases.
 A pilot scheme was launched in 1957 to extend Papworth to benefit non-TB disabled.
 Training schemes were set up.

 The poultry farm closed down in 1959 and the pig farm in 1961 because they were "non-payers".
 New "sheltered" workshops were set up, the first in 1961, under a new trading company called Everard Industries.

 Combined turnover for the Industries in 1974 was £1.75m, with a surplus of £137,000.

 When Papworth's governors decided to focus on providing people with disabilities the skills for living and working in the wider world, away from the protecting surroundings of the settlement, Papworth Industries were sold off as so many going concerns.

 Papworth Trust, a charity offering housing and training to the disabled, is the successor to Papworth Industries and Papworth Hospital to the hospital first established by Varrier-Jones as part of his village settlement.